QES: Qualified Electronic Signature

 It’s important to note that not all eSignatures are created equal: Because documents vary in content and require different legal weight depending on the use case, there are different types of eSignatures with unique attribues and ideal use cases for each.

-There are four types of electronic signatures available: SES, AES and QES are the incumbents, PES is the newcomer.
+There are three types of electronic signatures available: SES, AES and QES.

 Standard